The Revölution by Night: Songs

 Lead single "Shooting Shark" was modestly successful on radio, reaching #83 and #16 on the Billboard Hot 100 and Mainstream Rock charts, respectively.

 Its accompanying video became one of MTV's most requested clips upon its release.
 The lyrics to "Shooting Shark" were based on a poem by Patti Smith.

 "Take Me Away," co-written by Eric Bloom and Canadian rock musician Aldo Nova, also received significant airplay on AOR radio stations.
 An earlier version of the song, titled "Psycho Ward", was being written by Nova before Bloom offered to contribute some lyrics, coming up with the chorus.
 The song reached #11 on the Billboard Mainstream Rock chart.

+Track listing

+All lead vocals by Eric Bloom, except where noted.